idahdam/personal-homepage/blog/dont-use-windows-on-an-enclosure.md

 <br />

 I started using enclosure for my primary OS because I was too lazy to open up my laptop  and put the drive in.
 Until a few days ago.
-I was all started when I accidentally put my laptop on my bag too hard it hit the floor ( my bag was on the floor).
-After the class, I started the thing and it showed no bootable media.
+It was all started when I accidentally put my laptop on my bag too hard it hit the floor ( my bag was on the floor).
+After the class, I booted the thing and it showed no bootable media.
 The drive is corrupted.
 I was using HDD and eventually, you know, not great ending happened.

 <br />